 Before You Build consider these suggestions from the experts

 I’ve asked Steve to provide a few insights after going through a project that involves cordwood building.
-Here are his suggestions based on his hard learned lessons.
+Here are his tips based on his hard-learned lessons.

-Get informed, before you even begin gathering the basic materials.
-Read every bit of information you can find online and get your hands on a good cordwood building book like this one: “Cordwood Construction Best Practices”.
+Get informed, before you even begin gathering the primary materials.
+Read every bit of information you can find online and get your hands on a good cordwood building book like this one: “Cordwood Construction Best Practices.”

 Related article: The Ups and Downs of an Off-grid Life

-Consider using the Frank Lloyd Wright rubble trench foundation as this technique uses a gravel trench to keep water from settling under the foundation, preventing heaving.
-This provides a good foundation that works in many soils and climates.
+Consider using the Frank Lloyd Wright rubble trench foundation as this method uses a gravel trench to keep water from settling under the foundation, preventing heaving.
+This provides an excellent foundation that works in many soils and climates.

 When working with mortar, rubber gloves are a must if you don’t want to deal with cement burns.